 During the presentation, the company gave investors an overview of a number of its science programs.
 Needless to say, many revolved around mRNA engineering and the performance of the lipid nanoparticles that enclose the messenger RNA particles.

-However, the analysts' questions at the end of the event almost all focused on vaccines.
+However, questions from analysts at the end of the event focused almost all on vaccines.
 It is a sign that a company that revolves around Covid-19 will remain modern for a while (hopefully not long!).

 In summary, economically, new waves of the virus may not be necessary to maintain a good level.